sriharsha-inthub/eventmonitor-api/README.md

 ##### models dir is POJO's representation of full event message structure

-Note:-  Repositories interfaces can be used to talk to other no/SQL databases(SQL, ORA, DB2)
+Note:-  Repositories interfaces can be used to talk to other no/SQL databases(SQL, ORA, DB2, Cassandra, Azure Document, Couchbase, Redis GemFire, Solr )